Yoru vs Raze matchup in Valorant

 Duelist vs Duelist Dynamics

 Both Yoru and Raze fill the Duelist role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Duelist performs better in direct competition.
-Our data clearly indicates Raze is the stronger Duelist pick when these agents face each other.
+Our data clearly indicates Yoru is the stronger Duelist pick when these agents face each other.

 In Duelist vs Duelist encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Raze's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.
+Yoru's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.

-Yoru has favorable matchups against 8 agents and unfavorable matchups against 17 agents in Valorant.
-Yoru's strongest matchup is against Harbor with a 80.0% win rate.
-The most challenging matchup is Raze at 37.5% win rate.
+Yoru has favorable matchups against 8 agents and unfavorable matchups against 18 agents in Valorant.
+Yoru's strongest matchup is against Phoenix with a 68.0% win rate.
+The most challenging matchup is Breach at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Yoru matchup win rates and combat stats in Valorant (Patch 12.01)
+Yoru matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent